Classic Beef Chili

 - 1 teaspoon Avocado Oil, or neutral oil of choice

-- 4 oz Pancetta, finely cubed
+- 4 ounces Pancetta, finely cubed

 - 1 Yellow Onion, chopped